Soruful/Bypass-/README.md

 -----------------------------------

-After all said and done when you are in a intense moment where you have to close out all the file Make sure everything suspicious is closed.
-(Cmd etc)
+After all said and done when you are in a intense moment where you in a position where your about to get caught!
+Make sure to close all your files/cmds

-If your file has a close option use it!!!!
+If your program has a self destruct button

+USE IT!!!!!!!!!!!!!!!!!